magicdrive/kirke/README.md

 Read JSON data from a pipe, use pointers for nested fields, and output as a struct:

-    cat ./path/to/example.json | kirke --with-pointer
+    echo '{"key": "value"}' | kirke --with-pointer

 ### Example 4: JSON input from a pipe force.

-Read JSON data from a pipe, use pointers for nested fields, and output as a struct:
+Read JSON data from a pipe, use pointers for nested fields, and output as a struct (-j option is ignored.):

-    cat ./path/to/example.json | kirke --pipe --with-pointer -j '{"key": "value"}'
+    echo '{"key": "value"}' | kirke --pipe --with-pointer -j '{"key": "value"}'

 LICENCE